-THEREFORE, IT IS HEREBY ORDERED that Order No. R4-2018-0125 is rescinded upon the effective date of this Order except for enforcement purposes, and, in order to meet the provisions contained in Division 7 of the California Water Code (CWC) and regulations adopted thereunder, and the provisions of the federal Clean Water Act (CWA), and regulations and guidelines adopted thereunder, the Discharger shall comply with the requirements in this Order.
+THEREFORE, IT IS HEREBY ORDERED that Order No. R4-2018-0086 is terminated upon the effective date of this Order except for enforcement purposes, and, in order to meet the provisions contained in Division 7 of the CWC and regulations adopted thereunder, and the provisions of the federal CWA, and regulations and guidelines adopted thereunder, the Discharger shall comply with the requirements in this Order.
 This action in no way prevents the Los Angeles Water Board from taking enforcement action for violations of the previous Order.